minaTfn/Remini-Front/README.md

 It has used both FP and OOP Programming paradigms.

+The project is Bilingual, persian and english; in order to implement the Persian language, it has two templates, one rtl bootstrap template for persian language and one ltr bootstrap template for english.

 ### The project was created using:
 * React v17.0.1
 * Redux